needle-tools/ar-simulation/Readme.md

     *"Hey wait, we didn't import ARSimulation yet!"
 "Yes indeed.
 We want to show you how lonely it's here without it."*
   - The samples scene looks somewhat like this (more or less pixelated depending on your game window settings):
     ![arfoundation-samples: first play](../../wiki/images/slow-start-01-arfoundation-samples-first-play.png)
-    *"Wow what's up with the font?!"
-"Unfortunately seems Unity thinks this will ever only be looked at on a device, in a build.
+    ***Q:** "Wow what's up with the font?!"*
+    ***A:** "Unfortunately seems Unity thinks this will ever only be looked at on a device, in a build.
 AR in Editor?!
-No way."*
+Hm."*

 - **Let's give it a chance and install the Device Simulator package to make this look better.**
   - Stop Play Mode
   - Open Package Manager
   - Make sure "All Packages" and "Preview Packages" is enabled (*Note: on 2020.1/2, you'll need to enable preview settings in Project Settings first)
   - Install Device Simulator 2.2.2+
     ![arfoundation-samples: install Device Simulator](../../wiki/images/slow-start-02-install-device-simulator.png)
   - In your Game View, select the little new dropdown and then `Simulator`.
     ![arfoundation-samples: set up Device Simulator](../../wiki/images/slow-start-03-switch-to-device-simulator.png)
   - Press Play
   - Note that this looks more like a device now:
     ![arfoundation-samples: Device Simulator View](../../wiki/images/slow-start-04-device-sim-view.png)
-  - Also note, this happily tells you that no features are available in the Editor at all.
+  - Also note, this tells you that **no AR features are available in the Editor**.
-    That's exactly what AR features you can test with Unity out of the box: zero.
     Luckily, AR Simulation is here to change that!

 - **Next up, the fun stuff happens.
 We'll install AR Simulation.**